Kristina01111000/Drws_site/README.md

-- Remove documentary from the course, put into course material?
-See if there is a folder or something that can be added as not part of course
 - Show my mom the video, ask a few other people about it
 - Make a quiz for nerves, muscles,blood, bones  ~ 10 questions, may delete some
 - Make administrator get alerted when people make comments -> admin dr w account